Citadel Workstation

-Security keys are the strongest form of multifactor authentication to integrate natively with all operating systems.
-Harness the power of Public Key Infrastructure to deliver an OS login that meets the highest security standards across Windows, Mac, and Linux.
+Security keys and smart cards use certificate-backed credentials and integrate natively with all operating systems via smart card standards.
+Harness the power of public key infrastructure to deliver an OS login that meets the highest security standards across Windows, Mac, and Linux.

 An app for smooth enrollment